 In principle, waste transfer stations are aimed primarily towards waste disposal.
-Recycling is a general aim, WTSs aren't normally set-up to open bags (de-bag) and recycle to a high degree all of the waste that comes through.
+Recycling is a general aim, WTSs aren't normally set up to open bags (de-bag or depackage) and recycle to a high degree all of the waste that comes through.
 Most WTSs nowadays will be receiving kerbside segregated recyclables which they do, of course, keep out of the waste stream.

 Waste Transfer Station Equipment

-There is an array of specialist plant and equipment used at these facilities.
+There is an array of specialist machinery and equipment used at these facilities.

-Equipment ranges from the statutory weighbridge, to equipment such as front-end loaders, conveyor belts, walking floors, fixed and travelling-cranes.
-Compactors are used universally and range from wheeled-compaction plant, to container-compactors which use a hydraulic ram to press the waste into ISO style containers.
+Equipment ranges from the statutory weighbridge to equipment such as front-end loaders, conveyor belts, walking floors, and fixed and travelling cranes.
+Compactors are used universally and range from wheeled-compaction plants to container compactors which use a hydraulic ram to press the waste into ISO-style containers.

 The Sequence of Operations in a WTS